Making appropriations for energy and water development for the fiscal year ending September 30, 2003, and for other purposes.

 Sponsor.
 Representative for Alabama's 1st congressional district.
 Republican.

 Last Updated: Sep 24, 2002

 Length: 42 pages

-This bill was introduced on September 24, 2002, in a previous session of Congress, but was not enacted.
+This bill was introduced on September 24, 2002, in a previous session of Congress, but it did not receive a vote.

 Sep 24, 2002

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.